-Sometimes, the most important thing is to get away from it all.
-Venture deep into the woods for a place where you can all relax and be yourselves in peace and quiet.
-Get active with horse riding or paddling, or chill out with berry picking.
-Stay in a treetop cabin or try a tent that hangs in the air.
+Sometimes you just want to get away from it all.
+Venture deep into the woods, where you can all relax and be yourselves in peace and quiet.
+Get active with horse riding or paddling, or go berry picking.
+Stay in a treetop cabin or spend the night in a tent that's suspended in the air.

-A short train ride northeast of Oslo you’ll find the cute town of Kongsvinger.
-Go for a wander among the historic houses and soulful eateries in Øvrebyen, the oldest part of Kongsvinger.
-A beautiful fortress on a hill overlooks the town and Norway’s longest river Glomma.
-Check out the fortress’ hotel, restaurant, and museum, or explore the enchanting wilderness in the forest Finnskogen before you continue towards Elverum.
+A short train ride northeast of Oslo, you’ll find the quaint town of Kongsvinger.
+Wander among historic houses and soulful eateries in Øvrebyen, Kongsvinger's old town.
+A beautiful fortress on a hill overlooks the town and Norway’s longest river, the Glomma.
+Visit the fortress museum, hotel and restaurant, or explore the enchanting wilderness in the Finnskogen forest before continuing on to Elverum.

-For a holiday packed with adventures, a traditional mountain lodge in Lillehammer and Gudbrandsdalen creates the perfect setting for a girls’ getaway – only an hour and a half from Oslo.
+A traditional mountain lodge in Lillehammer and Gudbrandsdalen is the perfect setting for a girls’ getaway.
+And it's only an hour and a half from Oslo.
 Enjoy cycling, horseback riding, and hiking in spectacular surroundings.
-In Lillehammer, there are opportunities for shopping as well as exploring cultural gems such as the elegant Art Museum and nostalgic Maihaugen open-air museum.
+Lillehammer offers excellent shopping and cultural gems, including the elegant Art Museum and nostalgic Maihaugen open-air museum.

-Another tip is to visit the Mjøsgårdene farms to soak up the special atmosphere and broaden your culinary horizon with local delicacies.
-In Hamar there is a magnificent cathedral to explore.
-Afterwards you can go for a stroll along the promenade of Mjøsa, Norway’s largest lake.
+Another tip is to visit the Mjøsgårdene farms to soak up the unique atmosphere and broaden your culinary horizons by sampling local delicacies.
+Hamar is home to a magnificent cathedral.
+Go for a stroll along the promenade by Mjøsa, Norway’s biggest lake.

-We invited four friends to an all-girls trip to the Oslo region.
+We invited four friends on a girls-only trip to the Oslo region.